 If you get time, then head to one of the parks - I like Richmond but it might be a bit too far out for you.
 I would stay well clear of places like Madam Tussauds or other tourist spots - these are pretty much the same the world over and instead would prefer to walk around the backstreets - something like www.walkit.com have some great local walks.

 For art, I love the National Gallery or the Wallace Collection.
 Courtauld Institute of Art has some interesting stuff and I think the Tate is amazing.
-For history, I like the Natural History Museum but this in itself could take up a whole day! about 8 years ago
+For history, I like the Natural History Museum but this in itself could take up a whole day! over 8 years ago

 Like Rickson said, there's so much to do that you should start by considering your own interests.
 Since I don't know what you're into, how about a picnic or coffee on Primrose Hill; a ride on the Underground, starting and finishing at stations you've heard of; live music at a festival or a Camden pub (google for what's on while you're there).